ArkThis/AHA_ObjectWorld/publish/aha-s3_compatibility_as_issue.md

 Why not?
 That would pretty much already *be* the first AHAlodeck engine.

-**Please challenge existing or future S3 implementations/support for their `technical` or practical necessity - and patch you code accordingly to make it more awesome.**
+**Please challenge existing or future S3 implementations/support for their `technical` or practical necessity - and patch your code accordingly to make it more awesome, if possible.**